 11. Take a relaxing walk at Blaine Marine Park

-What better way to take a walk than with the cool breeze touching your face, the salt air filling your nostrils, and a beautiful scenery all around you?
+What better way to take a walk than with the cool breeze touching your face, the salt air filling your nostrils, and the beautiful scenery all around you?

 12. Feast on fish and chips at Alaska Wild Fish & Chip Co.